GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

   In all cases, the ``frequency`` is given by a 2-byte unsigned integer.
-  If the sample depth is 8, the other four samples are one byte; if it is 16, they are two bytes (this is where we get a total of 6 or 10, since the ``frequency`` is always given in two bytes.)
+  If the sample depth is 8, the other four samples are one byte; if it is 16, they are two bytes (this is where we get a total of 6 or 10, since the ``frequency`` is always given in two bytes).

-Put in higher-level terms: We now need to define a data-dependent parser, as the sample depth will control how we parse the remaining bytes in hte input.
+To put this in higher-level terms, we now need to define a data-dependent parser since the sample depth will control how we parse the remaining bytes in the input.

 Let's build this up one small step at a time.